kindelia/Kindelia/WHITEBOOK.md

 Expressions
 -----------

-A Kindelia expression is a term in a pure, side-effect free, affine functional language with 8 variants.
+A K-Chan expression is a term in a pure, side-effect free, affine functional language with 8 variants.
 Its grammar is described below:

 ```c